vcflib/bio-vcf/README.md

 ## Trouble shooting

+### MRI supports threading

 Note that Ruby 2.x is required for Bio-vcf.
 JRuby works, but only in single threaded mode (for now).

+### Set TMPDIR when running out of space

 The multi-threading creates temporary files using the system TMPDIR.
 This behaviour can be overridden by setting the environment variable.

+### Thread lines

+Depending on your input data and the speed filters it may be useful to tweak the number of thread lines.

-Also, for genome-wide sequencing it may be useful to increase --thread-lines to a value larger than 1_000_000.
+For genome-wide sequencing try increasing --thread-lines to a value larger than 1_000_000.
+On the other hand if the computations are intensive (per line) reduce the number of thread-lines (try 1_000).
+If processes get killed that is the one to try.

 ## Project home page